5 Best Free and Low-Cost Proofreading Courses

 Which proofreading course is best?

-After countless hours of research, I can confidently recommend four online proofreading courses—all of which will prepare you to be a professional proofreader.
+After countless hours of research, I can confidently recommend four online proofreading courses—all of which can help prepare you to work as a professional proofreader.

 1. General Proofreading: Theory and Practice™ by Proofread Anywhere